 The Research Ambassadors are a group of undergraduates who are passionate about and dedicated to promoting research among the student body at Roosevelt.
 They represent The Office of Student Research and hold workshops and other events throughout the semester that are meant to provide information on conducting research while also empowering students to get involved in their own research.
 They are also mentors and are a point of contact for any student who wishes to receive guidance in formulating their own research question(s) and project(s).
 To learn more about the events hosted by the Research Ambassadors, please visit their blog.

 Faculty, staff, and students are welcome to submit announcements about any on-campus research or funding opportunities using our submission form below.

-*Please be advised that this does not substitute for Career Central posting.
-If you wish to also advertise the position through Career Central, please make sure to contact the appropriate individual(s).
+*Please be advised that this does not substitute for Handshake posting.
+If you wish to also advertise the position through Handshake (the University job/internship posting site), please make sure to contact the Office of Career Development.

 Faculty, staff, and students who know of any off-campus research or funding opportunities and wish to have it announced to the RU community are welcome to share this information with us!
 Please fill out the form below with the relevant information.

 Do you know of any students at Roosevelt who have been awarded with on-campus or external research and/or funding?
 We would love to know about them!
 Use this form to submit information about the student and their award so we can post about their accomplishments on our site.

 If you wish to announce any on-campus or external events that you want RU students to know about, please submit the information using the Events Submission Form located on the News and Announcements blog